How do you know if a news story is fake news?

 - Politifact - Fact-checking website that rates the accuracy of claims elected U.S. officials make.

-- FactCheck.org - Nonpartisan and nonprofit organization that is a project of the Annenberg Public Policy Center of the University of Pennsylvania.
+- FactCheck.org - Nonpartisan and nonprofit organization and project of the Annenberg Public Policy Center of the University of Pennsylvania.
 Monitors the factual accuracy of what's being said in the by political figures in the U.S.

 Many libraries also have librarians to help you fact-check a store or website.

 How to report or hide fake news

 Social networking sites and websites that allow anyone to post pages also allow you to report or hide stories you see in your news feed or on the site.
 If the same person frequently posts fake news stories, consider hiding or unfollowing them.
 Also, if you don't want to see stories from a particular website, hide stories from that site.